aniray2908/satellite-esg-risk-engine/README.md

 This project evaluates whether satellite-derived vegetation exposure metrics can serve as structured, comparable proxies for industrial environmental risk.

-Portfolio-level validation has been completed to assess robustness and geometric stability.
+Portfolio-level validation, clustering analysis, and weight optimization have been completed to assess structural robustness and ranking stability.

 ---